Beijing is a bully in the South China Sea says US Navy Commander

 "I would expect to see continued deployments and I would expect to see a carrier deployment.
 None of that should surprise anyone," he said.

-On increasing footprints of the Chinese submarines in the Indian Ocean, he said this would only expand in coming years.
+On increasing footprints of the Chinese submarines in the Indian Ocean, he said this would only expand in the coming years.

 Admiral Aquilino said the US and India have operated aircraft carrier for a long period of time and they are viewed positively.